Avenged (2013 American film): Production

 While writing the script for Savaged, director Ojeda pulled from an earlier script he'd written for a film that never came to fruition, which had been inspired by a motel in Superior, Arizona.
 The motel had given Ojeda a room that had been the site of a death a year prior to his stay, which prompted him to check into the motel for a two-week stay, during which time he wrote the initial script.
 Savage was created on a limited budget, as Ojeda and the film's producer Jason Gurvitz "[called] in a lot of favors [due to] the quality of work that Michael was able to deliver".
-Amanda Adrienne's headshot was the first one that Ojeda saw.
+Amanda Adrienne's head shot was the first one that Ojeda saw.
 Adrienne (a natural brunette) had blonde hair when she auditioned for the role. "[Ojeda] wanted a blonde because the blood would look better on the hair and [Adrienne would] look more angelic".
 Production took place in 2012 and filming took place at an abandoned gold mine outside of Los Angeles.